kmilodenisglez/fabric-testnet-nano-without-syschannel/README.md

 - In the admin terminal, run `./orderer1admin.sh`
 - In the peer terminal, run `./peer1.sh`
 - Note that each orderer and peer write their data (including their ledgers) to their own subdirectory under the `data` directory
-- In the admin terminal, run `source peer1admin.sh`
+- In the admin terminal, run `./peer1admin.sh`

-Note the syntax of running the scripts.
-The peer admin scripts run with the `source` command in order to source the script files in the respective shells.
-This is important so that the exported environment variables can be utilized by any subsequent user commands.

 The `peer1admin.sh` script sets the peer1 admin environment variables, creates the application channel `mychannel`, updates the channel configuration for the org1 gossip anchor peer, and joins peer1 to `mychannel`.
 The remaining peer admin scripts join their respective peers to `mychannel`.